Fraternity & Sorority Life FAQ

 What are the costs involved in belonging to a fraternity or sorority?

 As private organizations, fraternities and sororities are self-sufficient entities that require membership dues.
 Membership dues are used to sponsor social events, membership recruitment, and programming in support of scholarship, leadership, and philanthropy projects.
 Financial obligations vary by chapter and many chapters provide their members with several payment plan options.
 If you’re worried about the financial commitment, you should speak with the chapter treasurer to find a solution prior to accepting a bid because your first semester and initiation fees can come as quite a financial shock to some students.
-Each year, we ask our chapters to provide information about their cost of membership to assure financial transparency.
-Learn more about the costs of membership from the 2020-2021 year here.
+Each year, chapters provide information about their cost of membership to assure financial transparency.

 What is the time commitment involved with membership in a fraternity or sorority?